 Our audit procedures included, among others, evaluating the controls of the Group over monitoring of debts.
-We tested the accuracy of trade receivables ageing and assessed the adequacy of the impairment loss on trade receivables by considering the ageing analysis, past payments trend and payments subsequent to year end.
-We also checked the historical accuracy of impairment loss on trade receivables made in prior year against the level of bad debt written off during the year.
+We tested the accuracy of trade receivables ageing and the adequacy of the impairment loss on trade receivables by assessing management's risk rating of selected debtors and input used in the lifetime expected credit loss made.